rudrika08/ezz-cook/README.md

 ## Acknowledgments

-This project was created as part of a recruitment process for the Front-End Developers (FED) society at KIIT University.
+This project was created as part of a recruitment process for the FED society at KIIT University.
 Special thanks to all mentors and peers for their support and feedback.

 ---